bplank/bilstm-aux/README.md

 our TACL parsing paper, Section 3.1. [(Agić et al., 2016)](https://transacl.org/ojs/index.php/tacl/article/view/869).
-Note, however, that the bi-LSTM tagger does not require large amounts of training data (as discussed in our paper).
-Therefore above are results for all languages in UD1.3 (for the canonical language subparts, i.e., those with just the language prefix, no further suffix; e.g. 'nl' but not 'nl_lassy', and those languages which are distributed with word forms).
+Note, however, that the bi-LSTM tagger does not require large amounts of training data (as discussed in our ACL 2016 paper).

 The `bilty` code is a significantly refactored version of the code originally used in the paper.
-For example, `bilty` supports multi-task learning with output layers at different layers (`--pred_layer`), and it correctly supports stacked LSTMs (see e.g., Ballesteros et al., 2015, Dyer et al., 2015).
-The results on UD1.3 are obtained with `bilty` using no stacking (`--h_layers 1`).
+For example, `bilty` supports multi-task learning with output layers at different layers (`--pred_layer`), as well as stacked LSTMs (see e.g., Ballesteros et al., 2015, Dyer et al., 2015).

-#### Recommended setting for `bilty`:

-* 3 stacked LSTMs, predicting on outermost layer, otherwise default settings, i.e., `--h_layers 3 --pred_layer 3`
+DyNet 2.0 switched the default LSTM implementation to VanillaLSTMBuilder.
+We observe slightly higher POS tagging results with the earlier CoupledLSTMBuilder, which is the current default.

 #### Reference